ramsesm2071/sep10-freedom-project/blog/entry04.md

 -----
 ## Engineering Design Process

-I am currently in the sixth stage of the Engineering Design Process (EDP), where I test and evaluate the prototype, which is me just tinkering in my IDE using a-frame.
+I am currently in the sixth stage of the Engineering Design Process (EDP), where I test and evaluate the prototype, which is me just tinkering in my IDE using a-frame and trying to replicate any ideas I may have.
 So far I've been getting the hang of it quite quickly due to having a friend willing to help teach me the basics of A-frame and it's helped me learned a lot in a little bit of time.

 -----